 - Minimize parts.
 If the engineering staff can be persuaded to use the same components in as many products as possible, the number of parts in stock can be held to a minimum, which reduces the investment in raw materials inventory.

 - Minimize the number of product variations.
 If management insists on stocking every possible variation of every product, then one option is to reduce the number of product variations.
-Target for elimination those product variations that are rarely used.
+Target for elimination those product variations that are rarely purchased.

 - Schedule change orders.
 If the engineering department wants to alter a product, it usually issues an engineering change order that stops the use of one component and substitutes another.
 You need to time the release of each change order so that existing stocks of the component to be replaced are used up before the change order goes into effect.

 - Smaller orders.
 You can reduce the number of units ordered per purchase, and increase the number of orders to compensate.
 By doing so, the average amount of inventory on hand at any time is lower than if you just placed one large order up front, and this reduces the average investment in inventory.
 However, this approach will not work if delivery costs are high or if suppliers are located far away.

 - Order from nearby suppliers.
 If suppliers are located nearby, you can use a very small safety stock (which is used to guard against delivery delays from suppliers).